Tyrinejimo menas (1)-66e1dce6186eacee8816b606dc018455.jpg

 6

-Schools have joined the "Art of Exploration: learning in the community" programme.
+Schools are involved in the "Art of Exploration: learning in the community" programme.

 Goal